cccunimportant/mathnode/README.md

-MathNode is a Mathematics Platform in JavaScript
+ï»¿MathNode is a Mathematics Platform in JavaScript
 ==================================================

 Author
 -----------------
-Chung-Chen Chen (³¯Áé¸Û)
+Chung-Chen Chen (é™³é¾èª )

 Project Host
 --------------